 top of page

-• Writer's pictureKathy Cousineau
+Writer's pictureKathy Cousineau

 Understanding Dyscalculia: Characteristics and Signs of a Specific Learning Disability in Math

 A Specific Learning Disability in Math (or Dyscalculia) is a learning difference that makes it hard for someone to understand and work with numbers.
-People with SLD in Math might struggle to add or subtract numbers, remember multiplication tables, understand fractions, handle money, or understand time.
+People with an SLD in Math might struggle to add or subtract numbers, remember multiplication tables, understand fractions, handle money, or understand time.
 It can make math class feel challenging and frustrating.

-Characteristics of SLD in Math Checklist
+Characteristics of SLD in Math/ Dyscalculia: A Parent's Checklist

-1. Difficulty Understanding Numbers:
+Difficulty Understanding Numbers:

 • Struggles to understand what numbers mean.